Internet and online defamation in the UK

 Who can be liable for libellous content online?

 Obviously, whoever wrote the libellous post, blog, comment etc is primarily responsible.
 But others can be on the hook too.
 For example, a web host may be liable if it doesn’t remove such material within a reasonable time after being given notice.
 However, under UK law, operates of websites have a defence if they didn’t post the defamatory statement on the site – provided they react correctly to a notice of complaint from a complainant claiming that it can’t identify the person who posted the statement.
-For more, see removal of defamatory material from websites.
+For more, see removal of defamatory material from websites and removing Google reviews.

 In order to remove defamatory content, the key is to work out where best to apply legal pressure.